walton5511/wikiwikihk/docs/rules.md

 5.2 It is forbidden to sell your account to other players.

-5.3 If one of your accounts is banned all other accounts will be banned as well.
+5.3 If your account is banned, all your future accounts will be banned as well.

 5.4 If you share your account with a different person, you lose every support privilege.